 Burn injuries are the second leading cause of accidental death in the United States.
 They are also some of the most painful and disfiguring injuries an individual can sustain.
 Healing can take years before reconstructive surgery can be performed, which can cause severe emotional anguish.

-At Harvey L. Walner & Associates, Ltd., we understand the devastation of burn injuries and are never too busy, too distracted, or on vacation to our clients.
+At Harvey L. Walner & Associates, Ltd., our Chicago burn injury lawyers understand the devastation of burn injuries and are never too busy, too distracted, or on vacation to our clients.
 We are dedicated to providing you with personal service that goes beyond being in the office, and will get you the money you deserve.